Skip to Main Content

 Factors that determine car loan interest rates

 • Credit score.
 Your credit score matters most when it comes to how lenders set your rate.
 The higher your score, the lower your rate.
-According to Experian, the current average rate for excellent new car loans is 5.08 percent.
-Bad credit loan rates for new cars may be as high as 15.43 percent.
+According to Experian’s State of the Automotive Finance Market report, the current average rate for new car loans is 5.18 percent if you have excellent credit, but bad credit loan rates average 15.81 percent.

 • Debt-to-income ratio (DTI).
 Your debt-to-income ratio measures how much of your paycheck is currently spent on debts like mortgages, credit cards, or other installment loans.
 A lower DTI could get you a better rate because lenders will consider you less at risk of defaulting.